ChrisPenner/focus/README.md

 - [ ] shell 'if'
 - [ ] Fix annoying ansi codes coming from diagnose even on no-color mode.
 - [x] ~Fix printing of "STVar" in type errors, e.g. `focus view '/one/ | ...'`~
+- [ ] Option for separating output with null bytes for better fzf integration